DA adopts strategies from the following sources:

 - Other sources.
 DA adopts techniques and practices from other sources such as Dynamic System Development Method (DSDM), Feature Driven Development (FDD), Evo, Crystal Clear.
 We’ve also adopted leaned-out strategies from the ITIL, COBiT, TOGAF, and DAMA frameworks (to name a few) to flesh out portions of DA.

-Special Limited Time Offer - Save 15%
+Special Offer Extended - Save 15%

 Looking for true business agility?
 Learn how to improve your team’s Way of Working (WoW) now and save 15%.